22 tips to use less air when scuba diving – Easy pro techniques to extend your dive time safely

 The two main ways in which we consume air when scuba diving:

-- The first is the air we breathe.
+- The air we breathe.

 But firstly, let’s take a look at how scuba divers breathe underwater.